pablichjenkov/macao-sdk/component-toolkit/README.md

    `path = listOf("_navigator_adaptive", "*", "Settings", "Page 3")` indicates that the first Component which `uriFragmet = _navigator_adaptive`, then `*` means that there is a NavigationComponent in the deep link route that will accept any uri path as name.
 Then it goes through the `Settings` TopBarComponent and then finally to `Page 3` SimpleResponseComponent.
 3. Call Component::navigateToDeepLink(DeepLinkMsg) function to start the navigation.
 The algorithm will traverse the Component tree matching the uri path against the Components uriFragment property.
 As it traverse the tree it activates the Components that match each uri path.
 If a full uri match succeed, then a `DeepLinkResult.Success` is returned and as a result of traversing the tree, the Component represented by the last uri path will be the one active.
    If no child Component is found to match a specific uri path at a specific tree level, then a `DeepLinkResult.Error` will be returned.
 4. Once the component has been navigated to, the DeepLinkResult gives a reference to it.
-If you know the type then cast it and start interacting with it.
-That is the code below:
+Use DeepLinkResult::componentOrNull to cast it to your type, see code below:
     ```kotlin
+       resultListener = { result  ->
+           when (result) {
+               is DeepLinkResult.Success -> {
-      val responseComponent = component as?
-SimpleResponseComponent
+                   val myCustomComponent = result.componentOrNull<MyCustomComponent>()
-      if (responseComponent == null) {
-            println("Cast to SimpleResponseComponent failed")
-            return
+                   coroutineScope.launch {
+                       myCustomComponent.resultSharedFlow.collect {
+                           println("Received myCustomComponent response = $it")
                        }
-        coroutineScope.launch {
+                   }
+               }
-            responseComponent.resultSharedFlow.collect {
+               is DeepLinkResult.Error -> {
-                println("Receiving response = $it")
+                   println("Deep link navigation error: $it")
+               }
            }
        }
     ```

 #### <a id="component-lifecycle"></a>Component Lifecycle